 If you still see this message after clicking the link, then your browser settings are likely set to not allow cookies.
 Please try enabling cookies.
 You can find instructions at https://www.whatismybrowser.com/guides/how-to-enable-cookies/auto.
-If you still have issues after this, please contact us.

-The inaugural Market Street “Run for Blue" Presented by Wawa is Philadelphia’s newest fall tradition.
-You’ve had a chance to participate in the Broad Street Run, now is your chance to run or walk the Market Street loop, from the Delaware River to the Schuylkill River, in support of the men and women of the Philadelphia Police Department.
-Start in historic Old City just a stone’s throw from the Delaware River and run 2.5 miles along Market Street to the shadow of 30th Street Station above the mighty Schuylkill River; looping back to the finish line to complete 5 miles.
+For decades, you had the opportunity to Run Broad Street.
+In 2019, for the first time, we brought you the chance to run or walk Market Street, from the Delaware River to the Schuylkill River, in support of the men and women of the Philadelphia Police Department.
+Starting in historic Old City just a stone’s throw from the Delaware River and running 2.5 miles along Market Street to the shadow of 30th Street Station above the mighty Schuylkill River; looping back to the finish line to complete 5 miles.

 Purpose of the Event:

 2) Positive Public Relations/Community Policing opportunity for the Philadelphia Police Department and the Philadelphia Community.

-3) Awareness vehicle for the Philadelphia Police Foundation and the work of the Foundation.
+3) Awareness vehicle for the work of the Philadelphia Police Foundation.

-Overall Male and Female - Top 3
+Award Ceremony: Awards for Overall Male and Female - Top 3

-Age Groups (Top 2 Male/Female recognized in each) – 13-17; 18-29; 30-39; 40-49; 50-59; 60-69; 70+
+Awards for Age Groups (Top 3 Male/Female recognized in each age bracket) – 13-17; 18-29; 30-39; 40-49; 50-59; 60-69; 70+

 Contact: Eric Cushing – 484-433-6201